Free University of Berlin: Teaching and learning

 Free University of Berlin does not charge any tuition fees in the classical sense.
 Since 2003, public universities in Berlin introduced the model of semester contributions (Semesterbeiträge).
 It consists of an enrollment/re-registration fee, a contribution to the student union (Studentenwerk), a contribution for the student government and the fee for the semester ticket (public transportation pass) for the current semester.
 The fees for the semester ticket is defined by a contract with the local transportation company, the Verkehrsverbund Berlin-Brandenburg and allows students to move freely in the ABC zones of Berlin.
 In the winter semester of 2013/14, students are required to pay €285.83 in total.

-Since 2011, Free University of Berlin participates in the national "Germany Scholarship" program organized by the federal government, universities and numerous private companies.
-Highly talented and committed students can get €300 monthly.
+Since 2011, the Free University of Berlin has participated in the national "Germany Scholarship" program organized by the federal government, universities, and numerous private companies.

 Research

 In terms of external endowments by the DFG, Free University of Berlin ranks third behind the RWTH Aachen University and LMU Munich.
 Between 2009 and 2013, 289 foreign guest researchers came to the university through fellowships granted by the renowned Alexander von Humboldt Foundation, making the FU the most popular destination for foreign researchers in Germany.

 In the field of natural sciences, research focuses on basic research with a strong emphasis on interdisciplinarity, whereas research in the humanities focuses on the current economical, political and cultural development of society (transformation processes, effects of globalization and environmental politics).

 In the field of Earth sciences, the FU has contributed to various aeronautical missions, e.g. the Mars Express and the Cassini-Huygens to Saturn.

 Excluding the Charité medical school, which is co-administered by the university with the Humboldt University, Free University of Berlin is currently the lead university for eight collaborative research centers of the German Research Foundation and also has five DFG research units.
 It is part of the Berlin University Alliance.